thycotic/cm-docs/ts/avblock-error.md

 [title]: # (AVBlock Error with Session Recording)
 [tags]: # (session recording)
-[priority]: # (702)
+[priority]: # (703)
 # AVBlock Error with Session Recording

-Connection Manager circumstantially throws an error message in cases when Session Recording is configured on a Secret.
+In Connection Manager when attempting to launch a Secret Server Secret that has session recording enabled, the session may fail to launch and return an exception error in the logs.

+Examples of these error exceptions:

+* ERROR Thycotic.ConnectionManager.Core.ViewModels.ExplorerViewModel: Unhandled exception in Connect: Autofac.Core.DependencyResolutionException: An exception was thrown while activating Thycotic.ConnectionManager.SecretServer.SecretServerSessionBackgroundWork.

+* ERROR Thycotic.ConnectionManager.Core.Managers.ErrorProcessingManager: Show error to user: An exception was thrown while activating Thycotic.ConnectionManager.SecretServer.SecretServerSessionBackgroundWork.

 ## Problem

-This is caused by caching expired Session Recording license on client computers.
-An expired license causes the rdpwin.exe error during session recording launches.
+This is caused when a component that Connection Manager uses for session recording starts caching an invalid license for that component on the client machine.
+The invalid license causes an rdpwin.exe error for the recorded session when it launches, resulting in the error messages as shown in the examples above.

 AVBlocks can call home to a licensing server, here `https://lms.primosoftware.com/`, from the client endpoint where the Protocol Handler is installed and it creates a local cache of the licence in `%temp%\primosoftware.lm.cache`.